Project Updates

 Channel Islands Harbor Fishermans Wharf

-“We imagine that a Karl’s village at the Channel Islands Harbor would revitalize the wharf area with dining, retail, recreation, and entertainment activities for people of all ages and families of all economic backgrounds,” Robert Dahl said.
-“Our goal is to create a lively space that creates value along the water.”
+“We imagine that a Karls at the Channel Islands Harbor would revitalize the wharf area with dining, retail, recreation, and education & recreational activities for people of all ages and families of all economic backgrounds,” Robert Dahl said.
+“Our goal is to create a lively space that creates value for everyone along the water.”

 Whale's Tail Project Update